Contact us • 0117 377 2444 • office@henleazejuniorschool.org

 Teaching children about online safety is a vital element in their development of responsible attitudes to relationships and to their wellbeing.
 We use lesson plans from Common Sense Education to provide age appropriate lessons that equip children to enjoy the technology at their disposal safely.

-Sex Education
+Relationships and Sex Education

 Since 2019, Relationships and Sex Education is compulsory in all secondary schools.
 Relationships Education is compulsory in primary schools.
 Sex Education is non-statutory in primary schools, but we believe it is important for children to learn about this important aspect of relationships.
 They learn about their bodies and how they change as they grow.
 We provide a safe environment in which they can talk about their feelings and ask questions.
 The materials we use, from the Jigsaw scheme, are sensitively written and appropriate to the age group.